kuty22/Kong-Flask_APIs-management/README.md

 kong-api-auth_kong_1                   sh /entrypoint.sh                Up (healthy)   7946/tcp, 0.0.0.0:8000->8000/tcp, 0.0.0.0:8001->8001/tcp, 8443/tcp, 8444/tcp
 kong-dashboard                         ./docker/entrypoint_dev.sh       Up             0.0.0.0:8080->8080/tcp
 ```
-## How to use it?
+## How to use ?

-Once, the platform is up, each services except the migration one that is normaly exit.
+Once the platform is up, each services are up except the migration one that is normally exited.
-you can get 3 different APIs, which are requiered specific authentification process.
+You can do GET requests to 3 different APIs with 3 different authentification processes.

 **no-aut.com**: